 Employment and Salary Outlook

-Employment opportunities are predicted to remain steady with little or no change from 2014-2024, slower than average for all occupations, as reported by the BLS.
-Some manufacturing industries, such as auto manufacturing, were forecast to decline faster than others.
+Employment opportunities are predicted to decline 14% for assemblers and fabricators from 2016-2026, as reported by the BLS.
+Some positions, such as electromechanical assemblers, were forecast to decline faster than others.
 Those with advanced training or experience should have the best job prospects.
-The BLS also reported the median average salary for assemblers and fabricators who don't fall under a particular category as $30,080 per year in May 2015.
-Depending on the industry, a worker's median salary may range from $29,080 (team assemblers) to $48,970 (aircraft structure, surfaces, rigging and systems assemblers).
+The BLS also reported the median salary for assemblers and fabricators who don't fall under a particular category as $31,850 per year in May 2017.
+Depending on the industry, a worker's median salary may range from $30,690 (team assemblers) to $53,510 (aircraft structure, surfaces, rigging and systems assemblers).